rvjc/free-mandelbrot/README.md

 Finding a consuming passion at a young age is a wonderful thing but it is often at the expense of other activities which can limit your options down the road.
-As the entry requirements for Computer Science courses plummet, many aspiring programmers are neglecting the deeper mathematical aspects (which are invariably bound with school work) and they live to regret it later.
+As the entry requirements for Computer Science courses plummet, aspiring programmers often neglect the deeper mathematical aspects (which are invariably bound with school work) and live to regret it later.
 But, as is so often the case, the real fun is to be found in burrowing down beyond the superfical.
 And this is as true of activities like music, car-tinkering and sports as it is for programming.

 One of the downsides of school-work in general, and math in particular, is that impatient teenagers often have to learn